 The tireless work of the Orchestra’s Executive Director and Conductor, Charles E. Dickerson III, has added to this impressive list of public performances celebrating the community which supports the Orchestra.
-Dickerson has composed two major symphonic works, one of which, the “I Have a Dream” Symphony, has been performed by the Orchestra both in Washington, D.C., and in Los Angeles on several occasions, including, here in Disney Hall, on the 50th anniversary of that most famous oration of 20th Century America.
-The second major symphony composition by Dickerson, Symphony No. 1, known as “The Mandela Symphony”, celebrating the extraordinary and sacrifcial life of South African President and Freedom Fighter Nelson Mandela, is scheduled to be premiered in both Los Angeles and Johannesburg, South Africa in 2016.
-Like the “I Have a Dream” Symphony, “The Mandela Symphony” will have its world premiere performed by The Inner City Youth Orchestra of Los Angeles.
+Dickerson has composed two major symphonic works, one of which, the “I Have a Dream” symphony, has been performed by the Orchestra both in Washington, D.C., and in Los Angeles on several occasions, including, here in the Walt Disney Concert Hall, on the 50th anniversary of that most famous oration of 20th Century America.
+The second major symphony composition by Dickerson, Symphony No. 1, known as “The Mandela Symphony,” celebrates the extraordinary and sacrifcial life of South African President and Freedom Fighter Nelson Mandela.
+Like the “I Have a Dream” Symphony, “The Mandela Symphony” will have its world premiere performed by the Inner City Youth Orchestra of Los Angeles.

-By doing so, ICYOLA acknowledges its debt to the community and to the lives in it that matter.
-In the coming year of great performances and local appearances, the Orchestra will continue to draw inspiration for its own effort from these lives.
+ICYOLA acknowledges its debt to the community and to the lives in it that matter.
+In the coming years of great performances and local appearances, the Orchestra will continue to draw inspiration for its own effort from these lives.

 J. Stanley Sanders,